ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 As an alternative to using PUT to create a new resource, the contents of a resource may be uploaded in segments, written across several PATCH requests.

 A user-agent may also use PATCH to recover from an interrupted PUT request, if it was expected to create a new resource.
-The server will store the data sent to it by the user agent, but will not finalize the upload until the final length of the document is known and received.
+The server will store the data sent to it by the user agent, but will not finalize the upload until the complete length of the document is known and received.

-1. The client makes a PUT or PATCH request to a URL, a portion of which is generated by the client, to be unpredictable to other clients.
-This first request creates the resource, and should include `If-None-Match: *` to verify the target does not exist.
-If a PUT request, the server reads the Content-Length header and stores the intended final length of the document.
-If a PATCH request, the "Content-Range" field in the "message/byterange" patch is read for the final length.
-The final length may also be undefined, and defined in a later request.
+1. The client makes a PUT or PATCH request to a URL, a portion of which is randomized, to be unpredictable to other clients.
+This first request creates the resource, and should include `Prefer: transaction=persist` (to continuously commit the upload) and `If-None-Match: *` (to verify the target does not exist).
+If a PUT request, the server reads the Content-Length header and stores the intended complete length of the document.
+If a PATCH request, the "Content-Range" field in the "message/byterange" patch is read for the complete length.
+The complete length may also be undefined, and defined in a later request.

 2. If any request is interrupted, the client may make a HEAD request to determine how much, if any, of the previous response was stored, and resumes uploading from that point.
 The server will return 200 (OK), but this may only indicate the write has been saved; the server is not obligated to begin acting on the upload until it is complete.

 3. If the client sees from the HEAD response that additional data remains to be uploaded, it may make a PATCH request to resume uploading.
 Even if no data was uploaded or the resource was not created, the client should attempt creating the resource with PATCH to mitigate the possibility of another interrupted connection with a server that does not save incomplete transfers.
-However if in response to PATCH, the server reports 405 (Method Not Allowed), 415 (Unsupported Media Type), or 501 (Not Implemented), then the client must resort to a PUT request.
+However if in response to PATCH, the server reports 405 (Method Not Allowed), 415 (Unsupported Media Type), or 501 (Not Implemented), then the client must resort to retrying the PUT request.

-4. The server detects the completion of the final request when the current received data matches the indicated final length.
+4. The server detects the completion of the final request when the current received data matches the indicated complete length.
 For example, a `Content-Range: 500-599/600` field is a write at the end of the resource.
 The server processes the upload and returns a response for it.

+If the client does not know the complete length of its upload (for example, an upload of live audio), it may use the indeterminate length form "*" to append data to the document.
+The end of the upload is then signaled with an "unsatisfied-range" form (e.g. `Content-Range: */1000`), which instructs the server that the upload is complete if it has received all 1000 bytes.

-For building POST endpoints that support large uploads, clients can first upload the data to a scratch file as described above, and then process by submitting a POST request that links to the scratch file.
+For building POST endpoints that support large uploads, clients can first upload the data to a scratch file as described above, and then submit a link to the file in a POST request.

 For updating an existing large file, the client can upload to a scratch file, then execute a MOVE ({{Section 9.9 of RFC4918}}) over the intended target.

-## Example
+## Complete Length Example

 A single PUT request that creates a new resource may be split apart into multiple PATCH requests.
 Here is an example that uploads a 600-byte document across three 200-byte segments.